khushpatel155/RBAC-Backend/README.md

 A Manager cannot delete records.
 After Admin updates permissions:
 A User can be granted the permission to create and delete records.
 A Manager can be granted the permission to delete records.
-Authentication
-This application uses JWT (JSON Web Tokens) for authentication.
-After a successful login, the server generates a token that must be sent